-Tarot is a game played with a deck of 78 cards.
-Compared to a classic 52 cards deck, there is an additionnal figure, the knight, which is between the queen and the jack, what gives 14 cards per color unstead of 13.
-There is also a special color « trump » which is different and independant from the four usual base colors (spade, heart, diamond, club) consisting of 21 cards numbered from 1 to 21.
-Last but not least, there is also another particular card, the fool, which serves as a kind of joker
+Tarot is a card game played with a deck of 78 cards.
+Compared to a classic 52-card deck, there is an additional figure, the knight, placed between the queen and the jack, which gives 14 cards per suit.
+A special "trump" suit is also added, different and independent from the four basic suits (spades, hearts, diamonds, clubs), with 21 cards numbered from 1 to 21.
+Finally, there is also a very special card, the fool, which acts as a sort of joker

-Following rules describe french tarot.
-There exists many other versions coming from different other countries and regions.
-One is quite unsure of tarot's exact origins, because it's a game already being a couple centuries old.
+The following rules describe French tarot.
+There exist many other versions from various other countries and regions.
+The origin of the game is not absolutely certain, as it's a game that is already several centuries old.

 Tarot is both an individual and a team game.
-At the beginning of each round, one start with a betting phase for contracts to ralise.
-The winner of the bet, who is usually called the declarer or the attacker, will play alone against the other players, called the defenders, and will try to met the contract he announced, eventually with the help of teammates when playing with 5 or 6 players.
-But attackers and defenders, and therefore teams, change at each round !
+At the beginning of each round, the game begins with a betting phase on the contracts to be made.
+The winner of the bet, called the declarer or attacker, will play alone against the other players, called the defenders, and will try to achieve the contract he has bet, possibly with the support of other teammates in games with 5 or 6 players.
+But the attackers and defenders, and therefore the teams, change with each deal!

 Cards are usually dealt three by three.
-Each player receive 12, 15, 18 or 24 cards when playing respectively with 6, 5, 4 or 3 people.
-Undealt cards, between 3 and 6, are forming the kitty.
-The winner of the betting phase will perhaps be able to, depending on the contract chosen, add its contents to his hand in order to improve it.
+Each player receives 12, 15, 18 or 24 cards when playing with 6, 5, 4 or 3 players respectively.
+The undealt cards, between 3 and 6, form the kitty.
+The player who wins the betting phase can, depending on the contract chosen, eventually incorporate the kitty into their hand to improve it.

 Contracts and betting

-Once the deal is made, one proceed to the betting phase.
-At their turn, each player can either "pass*, so to say don't play any contract, or take, meaning announcing a contract to play ammong those available.
-One can of course bid higher than previous players by announcing an higher contract, given that one hasn't yet passed.
+Once the distribution is finished, we proceed to the betting phase.
+In turn, each player can either pass, i.e. not play any contract, or take, i.e. choose to play a contract among those available.
+You can of course outbid another player by announcing a higher contract, as long as you have not already passed.

-- Little: it's the smallest available contract, when one think having a sufficiently correct hand to go alone but without taking too much risks.
-It isn't worth that many points.
+- Little: it's the smallest possible contract, when you think you have a sufficient hand to go alone but without taking much risk.
+It does not give you many points.

-- Guard: the main contract of the game, already more important, with a multiplicative factor of 2.
+- Guard: A contract already more important, with points multiplied by 2.

-- Guard without the kitty: with a good hand, one can decide not to help ourselves with the kitty to improve one's hand.
-The kitty will nonetheless be a small reserve of points safe for the declarer.
-This contract will multiply won or lost points by a factor 4.
+- Guard without the kitty: with a good game, you can decide not to use the kitty to improve your hand.
+The kitty will still constitute a small reserve of points acquired by the attacker.
+This contract multiplies the points won or lost by 4.

-- Guard against the kitty: not only one decie not to use the kitty to make one's hand better, but even give the points contained in it to the defenders.
-A very risky bet, but worth many points with a multiplicative factor of 6.
+- Guard against the kitty: not only do you decide not to use the dog to perfect your hand, but you also give the points it contains to the defenders.
+A very risky contract, but also very profitable since the multiplier factor increases to 6.

-if nobody takes any contract, the deck is shuffled again and passed to the next dealer.
+If no one takes a contract, the deck is reshuffled and goes to the next dealer.

-Once the betting phase is ended, except if the defined contract is the guard without or the guard against, the attacker takes the kitty, show its contents to everybody, and then add it to his hand.
-Then, he discards as many cards as he has just draw and put them back into the kitty.
-HE can discard any card but kings, trumps or the fool, unless he asn't another choice.
-HE can, of course, discard one or more of the cards he has just drawn.
+Once the betting phase is over, unless the contract that has been agreed is guard without or against, the attacker takes the kitty, shows it to everyone, then adds the cards it contains in their hand.
+Then they discard as many cards as they have taken and puts them back in the kitty.
+They can discard any card except kings, trumps and the fool, unless there is no other choice.
+They can, of course, discard one or more of the cards they have just drawn.

-When he is ready, the play of the hand can start.
-At that point, nobody can touch the kitty anymore, and it wont be used again.
+When ready, the game play can begin.
+At this point, no one can touch the kitty, and it will not be used again.
 Its contents will only be revealed at the end of the round.

-When playing the guard without or the guard against, this step is completely skipped and the kitty is only shown at the very end of the round.
+When playing the guard without or guard against, this step is skipped completely.
+The kitty is only shown at the very end of the round.

 The play of the hand is relatively classic compared to other trick taking games :

-- The player who begins the trick can play any card of his choice
+- The player who leads the trick can play any card of his choice

-- If one can't flollow suit, one must cut if having trumps
+- If you can't follow suit, you must cut if you have trumps

-- On a trump or a cut, one must overcut.
-One is allowed to undercut only if having no higher trump.
+- On a trump or on a cut, you must overcut.
+You are allowed to undercut only if you have no higher trumps.

-- If one can't follow suit and if someone has already cut, one must always play a trump even if having only smaller ones.
+- If you can't follow suit and someone has already cut, you are still obliged to play a trump, even if you have only smaller ones.

-- If and only if both unable to follow suit and having no trump, one can discard any card
+- If and only if you have neither requested suit nor trumps, then you can discard any card

-The winener of the trick starts the next one.
-The winner of the trick is the player who played the highest trump card, or, if there is no trump, the higher card of the demanded suit.
-The king is the strongest card, the ace the weakest, and the kight goes between the queen and the jack.
+The winner of the trick starts the next one.
+The winner of the trick is the one who has played the highest trump card, or, if there is no trump, the highest card in the requested suit.
+The king is the highest card, the ace the lowest, and the knight is between the queen and the jack.

-The fool acts as a joker and can be played at any time, no matter of if able or not to follow suit or cut.
-It can anyway never win a trick.
+The fool acts as a joker and can be played at any time, regardless of whether or not one can follow or cut.
+It can never win a trick anyway.

-The fool has additionnally the ability to always remain to its owner, no matter when it is played and who wins the trick which it is in, except if it is played at last trick, in which case it is lost and taken by the winner of the trick.
+The fool also has the additional feature of always staying with its owner, no matter who wins the trick at which it's played, unless it is played at the last trick, in which case it is lost.

-In case one begin with the fool, the suit is determined by the second card played.
+In the case of leading with the fool, the suit is determined by the second card played.

-A tarot game is in fact essentially focused on three particular cards called oudlers.
+A game of tarot is in fact based on three main cards that are called oudlers.
 They are the 21 of trump, the 1 of trump and the fool.
-They are worth many points themselves, but they also decrease the number of points needed for the attacker to succeed in making his contract if he owns them.
-The 21 of trump is impregnable, and the fool is also if one don't make the big misstake of playing it at the very last trick.
-Only the 1 of trump, called the little one, is vulnerable.
-Most of the game strategies are based around the little one, in order either to save it, or to make it fall from the opposite team.
+They are worth a lot of points in themselves, but they also reduce the number of points required to make the attacker's contract if he has them.
+The 21 of trump is impregnable, and so is the fool as long as one does not make the serious mistake of playing it at the last trick.
+Only the 1 of trump, which is called the little one, is vulnerable.
+A good part of the strategies of the game is constituted around the little one, either to try to save it, or to make it fall from the opposite team.

-Scoring is quite complex in tarot.
-First of all, one must make the difference between game points, which are those actually counted and saved, and card points, which only serve to determine if the declarer met or failed his contract, and its value in terms of game points.
+Scoring in tarot is quite complex.
+First of all, it is necessary to distinguish between the game points, which are the ones actually counted and saved, and the card points, which only serve to determine if the declarer's contract is successful or not, and its value in terms of game points.

-A complete tarot deck contains 91 points, as follows :
+A complete tarot deck contains 91 points distributed as follows: